Last Updated on January 15, 2023

 What Can you do with Kodi on FireStick?

 First, let us briefly introduce you to Kodi.
 Although Kodi is designated to be a media and entertainment hub for a home theatre setup, it often resembles a full-fledged operating system instead.

 The default 10-foot Kodi GUI offers unlimited customizations, in terms of both color schemes and the functionality of the interface.
-There are thousands of homebrew developers that have built skins for Kodi, which entirely overhauls Kodi’s default user interface.
+There are thousands of homebrew developers that have built skins for Kodi, which entirely overhaul Kodi’s default user interface.
 So, you can personalize your Kodi experience as per your preferences.

 The best thing about Kodi is not its ability to playback local content from a network-attached file server, but the inclusion of add-ons.